nikitavoloboev/data/readme.md

 Don't be afraid to create one of your own and share what you know with the world.

-## Thanks 🍀
+## Thank you 💜
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.
-Thank you. 💚